mbaersch/mbaersch/README.md

 Analytics Nerd | Technical Marketer | Developer | Speaker
 ---------------------------------------------------------

 I am a former developer and software project manager who moved from desktop to the web.
-My focus are **all things analytics** and data quality.
+My focus are 📊 **all things analytics** and data quality.
 I love to try new things, play with cloud services and build **Custom Templates** for (client-/server-side) Google Tag Manager.
-You will find a lot of them here.
+You will find a lot of them here and a few more in Gists that belong to my 📖 [e-book about building custom GTM templates](https://www.markus-baersch.de/gtm-server-templates-book/).

 * 🌍  I'm based in Mönchengladbach, Germany
 * ✉️  You can contact me at [mail@markus-baersch.de](mailto:mail@markus-baersch.de)